-TABLE 11.32.220 RANCH MARKETING Use Permitted Administrative Use Permit (AP) Minor Conditional Use Permit (MUP) Major Conditional Use Permit (CUP) Picnic areas for day use Principally permitted: trash receptacles shall be provided in proximity to all picnic areas.
+TABLE 11.32.220 RANCH MAI RKETING Use Permitted Administrative Use Permit (AP) Minor Conditional Use Permit (MUP) Major Conditional Use Permit (CUP) Picnic areas for day use Principally permitted: trash receptacles shall be provided in proximity to all picnic areas.
 Farm Store or Bake shop (no seating, onsite food consumption or commercial kitchen facility) 1 1,000 sq ft 1,001 to 2,500 sq ft 2,501 to 7,000 sq ft Over 7,001 sq ft Handicrafts and agricultural promotional items In conjunction with a farm store or bake shop not to exceed 30% of store area not to exceed a maximum of 500 sq ft In conjunction with a farm store or bake shop, percent of store area as determined by Use Permit.
-Permanent or temporary booths for handicrafts (MUP unless other uses require a CUP) General retail products In conjunction with a farm store or bake shop not to exceed 10% store area up to a maximum of 200 sq ft.
-Commercial kitchen (minor food preparation) 3 Not applicable Requires approva Requires approval of an Administrative Use Permit.
-Food stands and Dining facilities 4 with seating or onsite food consumption Not applicable 1 food stand per project and/or dining facility with up to 16 seats.
-5 More than 1 food dining facilities wit in excess of 16 sea seats and CUP wh seats or 3 or more th seating capacity ats (MUP up to 30 en 31 or greater Agricultural Museums Principally permitted as a component of a ranch marketing operation.
+Permanent or temporary booths for General retail products In conjunction with a farm store or bake shop not to exceed 10% store area up to a maximum of 200 sq ft. · · Commercial kitchen (minor food preparation) 3 Not applicable Requires approval of an Administrative Use Permit. ve Use Permit.
+Food stands and Dining facilities 4 with seating or onsite food consumption Not applicable 1 food stand per project dining facilities with seating capacity in excess of 16 seats (MUP up to 30 seats and CUP when 31 or greater to 16 seats.
+5 More than 1 food stand and/or dining facilities with seating capacity in excess of 16 seats (MUP up to 30 seats and CUP when 31 or greater seats or 3 or more food stands) th seating capacity ats (MUP up to 30 en 31 or greater Agricultural Museums Principally permitted as a component of a ranch marketing operation.
 As a primary use see cultural institutions for applicable zoning districts and permit requirements.
-RV or overnight camping 2 Not Applicable Up to 5 spaces Up to 5 spaces Over 5 spaces B&Bs and Agricultural Homestays See Section 11.32.150, Lodging Recreation and Entertainment Self-pick fruit and vegetables, trails, hay rides, corn mazes, labyrinths and similar passive agriculturally related recreation uses Mini train rides, pony rides, petting zoos, fishing ponds, and other agriculturally related recreation and entertainment as determined through the Minor Use Permit.
-Special Events See Section 11.32.320.I Special Events outside the Valley Growth Boundary owth Boundary
+RV or overnight camping 2 Not Applicable Up to 5 spaces Over Over 5 spaces B&Bs and Agricultural Homestays See Section 11.32.150, Lodging Recreation and Entertainment Self-pick fruit and vegetables, trails, hay rides, corn mazes, labyrinths and similar passive agriculturally related recreation uses Mini train rides, pony rides, petting zoos, fishing ponds, and other agriculturally related recreation and entertainment as determined through the Minor Use Permit. d recreation and Special Events See Section 11.32.32 0.I Special Events o utside the Valley Gr owth Boundary